By L.Kenway BComm CPB Retired

 It seems, the CRA had to ensure that electronic signatures were not only compliant with PIPEDA and UECA but also the ITA.
 (Wow that is a lot of acronyms!)
 Can CRA forms be electronically signed?
 The answer going forward now is yes.

-The signed forms must be retained by both the tax preparer and the taxpayer for at least six years when a tax preparer has electronically filed the tax return on the taxpayer’s behalf.
+The signed forms must be retained by both the tax preparer and the taxpayer for at least seven years when a tax preparer has electronically filed the tax return on the taxpayer’s behalf.

 Can CRA forms be electronically signed?
 Yes.
-CRA has approved the following forms for electronic signatures:
+CRA accepts the following forms for electronic signatures:

 ITSM.50.030 Cyber security considerations for consumers of managed services talks about why you would want your data stored in Canada.
 This may be an important factor for your business when choosing a third party electronic signing provider.
 Just like cloud service providers, you need to consider whether they can be trusted with confidential information.